hugsy/gef/docs/commands/search-pattern.md

 ![grep](https://i.imgur.com/YNzsFvk.png)

-It will provide an easily understandable to spot occurences of the specified pattern, including the section it/they was/were found, and the permission associated to that section.
+It will provide an easily understandable to spot occurrences of the specified pattern, including the section it/they was/were found, and the permission associated to that section.